mr4tt/zotbot/README.md

 - [It's Nicky Case!](https://ncase.me) - i make shtuff for curious & playful peeps

 # misc_longform
+- [An unofficial FAQ for Stripe's new "Tempo" blockchain](https://www.seangoedecke.com/tempo-faq/) - Stripe just announced Tempo, a “L1 blockchain” for “stablecoin payments”.
+What does any of this mean?
+In 2021, I was interested enough in blockchain to write a…

 - [am i supposed to meet no one?](https://blog.avas.space/no-one/) - talking about automating and teching ourselves out of social connection and obligation

 - [Do Hard Things Carefully](https://blog.depthsofrepair.com/p/do-hard-things-carefully) - Leaning in without falling over.